coherenceplatform/cnc/development.md

 Contributions via PR to this repo are welcome.
-Please for the repo, work on your feature or change using the guide below, and then make a PR against this repo.
+Please fork the repo, work on your feature or change using the guide below, and then make a PR against this repo.
 The team will review the PR and work with you to get it merged.
 Thanks!

 # install pipx
 [pipx installation instructions](https://pipx.pypa.io/stable/installation)